Finance Master of Science Degree

 Overview for Finance MS

-- Manage a real investment portfolio with the Finance Management Association.
+Manage an investment portfolio with the Finance Management Association.

-- Highly flexible program enables you to be exposed to software including Python, Tableau, Matlab, SAS, and SQL
+Highly flexible program includes exposure to software including Python, R, Tableau, Matlab, SAS, and SQL

-- The curriculum in the MS in Finance is designed to prepare you to take the Chartered Financial Analyst® (CFA) exam.
+The curriculum is designed to prepare you to take the Chartered Financial Analyst® (CFA) exam.

 -